 Musculoskeletal disorders are injuries or pain that occur in the human musculoskeletal system, including ligaments, joints, nerves, tendons, muscles, and structures supporting the neck, limbs, and back.
 Patients suffer from chronic pain and various limitations in mobility, dexterity, and functional abilities [1].
 Musculoskeletal radiographic images are an essential tool in the diagnosis of anomalies.
 Usually, when a patient has an accident or a fracture is suspected, the patient goes to the emergency room, where his or her doctor first performs a fracture examination, and radiographs are taken to detect fractures.
-The misclassification rate of X-ray images in the emergency department is due to the emergency room doctor classifying the X-ray images as needing to be an experienced radiologist and rapidly taking images, causing errors.
-Therefore, various anomalies, including fractures, hardware, degenerative joint disease, lesions, and subluxations, may be missed depending on the doctor's experience [1,2].
-An automatic classifier to help doctors classify X-ray images can significantly reduce the error rate [3].
-Deep learning has critical importance in categorizing medical images.
+The misclassification rate of X-ray images in the emergency department is due to the rapid taking of images by the emergency room doctor classifying the X-ray images, and if the doctor is not sufficiently experienced, this may lead to errors.
+Consequently, various anomalies including fractures, hardware, degenerative joint disease, lesions, and subluxations may be missed depending on the doctor's experience [1,2].
+An automatic classifier to help doctors classify X-ray images can significantly reduce the error rate [3], with deep learning as a critical tool in categorizing medical images.

 Deep learning algorithms make life easier for radiologists and orthopedic surgeons by providing faster and more accurate real-time findings [4].
 Therefore, deep learning has recently become one of the most potent and impressive learning models for image pattern recognition and classification problems [5].
-Two points are important in deep learning.
-The first is that the data should have an extensive collection labeled; the second is to find the appropriate deep-learning approach to interpret the data accurately [6].